 Clinics

-HPTC currently offers clinic programming for children, youth, and adults, including adaptive programming for players who are blind, visually impaired, or use wheelchairs for mobility.
-All clinic programs are FREE, racquets are provided, and two sport wheelchairs are available.
+HPTC currently offers clinic programming for children, youth, and adults.
+Programming includes wheelchair tennis and adapted tennis for players who are blind or have low vision.
+All clinic programs are FREE, racquets are provided, and sport wheelchairs are available.

 Children & Youth